Ever been on the road, alone and helpless, wishing a specific friend would magically appear and assist you when you need

 However, when faced with an obstacle or emergency, they’d call on the help of travel deities, gods, goddesses, spirits, mythological figures, and patron saints – whoever fit the bill.
 Many peoples and religions today still have patrons for specific problems.

-As a traveler, here are descriptions of the deities to cry out to while on the road:
+Here are the travel gods, goddesses, and other deities to cry out to while on the road:

 Abeona, in Roman mythology, is the Goddess of Outward Journeys.
 Not only does she protect travelers, but also watches over the steps of young children.
 Her partner is Adiona.

 Adiona is Abeona’s partner in Roman mythology, referred to as the Goddess of Safe Return.
 Together, these two travel deities watch over journeyers, whether traveling alone or traveling in a group, Abeona on the departure, and Adiona on the return.

 Apollo, the famous Greek god, was a deity of many things, but travelers would often seek his favor as he drove the chariot of the sun.
 As the son of Zeus, he was the thought to be the Greekest of Greek gods.
 Apollo was the great patron saint of seafaring people, as well as the god of foreigners and a protector of refugees and fugitives.